The Permanent Shift

 For employers, the financial benefits are substantial.
 Companies report saving $11,000 per remote employee annually on real estate, utilities, and office supplies.
 Workers save an average of $7,000 per year on commuting, meals, and work attire.

 But the biggest economic benefit is access to global talent.
 Companies are no longer limited to hiring from their local market.
-A startup in Kansas City can now recruit engineers from Bangalore, designers from Berlin, and marketers from Buenos Aires — all working seamlessly across time zones.
+A startup in Kansas City can now recruit engineers from Bangalore, designers from Berlin, and marketers from Buenos Aires — all working smoothly across time zones.

 Challenges That Remain